tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 ---
 layout: tsi-chapter
 title: Rejecting Specialization
-subtitle: Developing vibes and voice to attract the right clients as an indie consultant
+subtitle: Developing vibes and voice to attract the right clients
 tags: strategy
 og: NBED
 ---

 NBED: There are broadly speaking two kinds of indie consultants that I respect.
 The first kind are well defined, tightly crafted where the work is clear and they seem successful.
 The second kind are weird, spikey and it’s not at all clear what kind of work they do.